mickem/nscp-docs/docs/installing.md

 ## Windows Firewall

-1. windows firewall exception for NRPE and check_nt is installed (optional) if you have another firewall then the built-in one you might have to manually add exceptions to all incoming traafic if you wich to use check_nrpe and/or check_nt.
+1.  windows firewall exception for NRPE and check_nt is installed (optional) if you have another firewall then the built-in one you might have to manually add exceptions to all incoming traffic if you which to use check_nrpe and/or check_nt.
 2. External Firewall (optional)

 Firewall configuration should be pretty straight forward:

-- If you use NRPEServer (check_nrpe, NRPEListener) you need the NRPE port open (usually 5666) from the nagios server towards the client.
+-   If you use NRPEServer (check_nrpe, NRPEListener) you need the NRPE port open (usually 5666) from the Nagios server towards the client.
-- If you use the NSClientServer (check_nt, NSClientListener) you need the (modified) NSClient port open (usually 12489) from the nagios server towards the client.
+-   If you use the NSClientServer (check_nt, NSClientListener) you need the (modified) NSClient port open (usually 12489) from the Nagios server towards the client.
-- If you use the NSCA Module (passive checks) you need the NSCA port open from the client towards the nagios server. client:* -> nagios:5667
+-   If you use the NSCA Module (passive checks) you need the NSCA port open from the client towards the Nagios server. client:* -> nagios:5667
 -   Also be aware that ports are configurable so if you override the defaults you obviously need to update the firewall rules accordingly.
-- There a multitude of other protocol which you can also use with NSCLient++ (including, NRPE, NSCA, Syslog, SMTP, etc etc) so please review what your firewall setup in conjunction with you NSClient++ design.
+-   There a multitude of other protocol which you can also use with NSClient++ (including, NRPE, NSCA, Syslog, SMTP, etc etc) so please review what your firewall setup in conjunction with you NSClient++ design.

 | Protocol   | Source | Source port | Destination   | Destination port | Comment                                                        |
 |------------|--------|-------------|---------------|------------------|----------------------------------------------------------------|